harshmons/simple-angular-9-app/README.md

 # How to setup the project

 - Clone this repo to your local system
-- Node version - `v14.21.3`
+- Node version - `v14.21.3`(install from nodejs website)
-- Go to the folder and run `npm install`
+- Go to the  root folder of this and run `npm install`
 - Run `npm start`